Sleep is Essential

 Even small drops in our mood or attitude increase the pain signal.
 While not everybody with chronic pain gets depressed, ongoing pain affects moods.
 Your mood, how you feel, when you have persistent pain can lower.
 A depressive mood is a common experience for pain sufferers.
 But it’s not good to let it stay.
 A continuous depressed mood can delay your recovery from pain.

-Joint and muscle pain usually results in problems staying asleep (called sleep maintenance insomnia) rather than falling asleep (called sleep onset insomnia).
+Joint and muscle pain usually result in problems staying asleep (called sleep maintenance insomnia) rather than falling asleep (called sleep onset insomnia).
+But the last thing you want to do is watch the clock.
+Watching the sleepless minutes pass will make it harder to fall back to sleep.
+Cover the clock or turn the clock face so you can’t see it.

 Pain medications interrupt sleep